Who: 2016 GA Commissioners assigned to (06) Church Polity and Ordered Ministry Committee and seminary stakeholders

-What: Request concurrence on an Evangelism Overture (#11 at PC-Biz .org) on amending G-2.0607c. to add training in evangelism to requirements for Teaching Elder, originating from the Presbytery of Tampa Bay
+What: Request concurrence on an Evangelism Overture (#06-02 Ovt 011) amending G-2.0607c. to add training in evangelism to requirements for Teaching Elder.
+The Overture originated in the Presbytery of Tampa Bay (FL) and gained concurrences from Huntingdon (PA) and Kiskiminetas (PA) presbyteries.

 - Prompt a strategic discussion on evangelism at the PC(USA) enterprise level